How to Be Confident in the Face of Okray

 A 2017 survey in the National Institutes of Health found that receiving negative weight-related comments leads to poor emotional well-being.
 In fact, those that receive no comments at all do better than those who receive a mix of negative and positive comments.
 This goes to show how unproductive it is to casually talk about a person’s weight.

-Body shaming is, unfortunately, ingrained in Filipino families as cariño brutal.
+is, unfortunately, ingrained in Filipino families as cariño brutal.
 It’s supposed to be funny and adorable.
 If you get offended, they’ll hit you with “pikon talo.”
 You’re supposed to just take it because that’s what family members do.
 Of course, you could just... not.
 You could react to such comments by saying something positive about your body that isn’t related to looks.
-“I feel healthy,” “I’m so much stronger,” or even “I’m living my best life,” can help you feel more confident in the face of some who is trying to put you down.
+“I feel healthy,” “I’m so much stronger,” or even “I’m living my best life,” can help you be more confident in the face of some who is trying to put you down.

 While you’re at it, flash your biggest smile to drive your point home.
 Brush your teeth with closeup All Around Fresh Cool Mint Toothpaste for all-around freshness and confidence.